 - Women who have gotten tattoos or body piercing within the last year.

-All other medical conditions and medications you are presently taking must be evaluated by the cord blood bank.
-Mothers who are expecting twins may not be able to donate, since there are typically not enough stem cells recovered from the umbilical cord that are useful in transplantation.
+The cord blood bank will evaluate all other medical conditions and medications you are taking.
+Mothers who are expecting twins may not be able to donate.
+There are typically not enough stem cells recovered from the umbilical cord that are useful in transplantation.

 How to become an umbilical cord blood donor

 Donating cord blood requires some advance preparation.
-Before the 34th week of pregnancy, you should check to find out if your hospital works with a specific cord blood bank and contact that bank.
+Before the 34th week of pregnancy, you should contact the cord blood bank your hospital works with.
 The NMDP lists hospitals that participate with cord banks in its network.
 If your hospital does not have an official relationship with a cord blood bank, contact a cord blood bank in your area to ask if it can help you donate.
 AABB (formerly known as American Academy of Blood Banks) provides a list of accredited cord blood banks.

-A cord blood bank will require you to provide consent before cord blood can be donated and stored.
-In addition, you will need to complete a health history questionnaire, and you will be asked to give a small sample of blood that will be tested for the presence of infectious disease.
+A cord blood bank will require you to provide consent before you donate and store cord blood.
+In addition, you will need to complete a health history questionnaire.
+You will also need to give a small sample of blood to test for infectious diseases.

-Because a successful transplant depends on the donor's cord blood matching the recipient's, there is a better chance of finding a matched donor within the same racial and ethnic group.
-People from minority populations continue to be underrepresented in donor registries and, therefore, have less chance of finding a matched donor, compared with white people.
-Although the likelihood of finding a match for people with Hispanic, American Indian, Alaska Native, Asian, Native Hawaiian, black/African American, and multi-race backgrounds has increased dramatically over the last several years, there are still many people who are unable to find a match because of these less common tissue traits.
+A successful transplant depends on the donor's cord blood matching the recipient's.
+So, there is a better chance of finding a matched donor within the same racial and ethnic group.
+People from minority populations are underrepresented in donor registries.
+This means they have less chance of finding a matched donor.
+The likelihood of finding a match for people with Hispanic, American Indian, Alaska Native, Asian, Native Hawaiian, black/African American, and multi-race backgrounds has increased.
+However, there are still many people who are unable to find a match.

 Public versus private use

 You can choose to donate cord blood to a public cord blood bank or store it for private use.
-Private storage of umbilical cord blood reserves your baby's cord blood for use within your own family, whereas public storage makes cord blood available for any person in need.
+Private storage of umbilical cord blood reserves your baby's cord blood for use within your own family.
+Public storage makes cord blood available for any person in need.

-The American Academy of Pediatrics (AAP) has issued recommendations that discourage private storage of umbilical cord blood unless an older child in the same family has a health condition that could benefit from transplantation because the likelihood that a child will need his or her own cord blood for future use is estimated to be one in 1,000 to one in 200,000.
-In addition, the child's own cord blood cannot be used to treat genetic disorders present at birth since the cord blood itself could be affected by the same genetic trait.
-It is best to discuss with your doctor your personal reasons for wanting to store or donate your baby's umbilical cord blood.
+The American Academy of Pediatrics (AAP) recommends public storage of umbilical cord blood unless a child’s older sibling has health condition that could benefit from transplantation.
+The likelihood that a child will need his or her own cord blood in the future is between one in 1,000 and one in 200,000.
+Also, a child’s own cord blood is not an option to treat genetic disorders he or she had at birth.
+This is because the cord blood may carry the same genes linked to the disorder.
+Talk with your doctor your reasons for wanting to store or donate your baby's umbilical cord blood.

-Donating cord blood to a public cord blood bank is free of charge, while private storage of a cord blood unit is associated with significant fees.
-Initial fees for private cord banks may range from $500 to $2,000, in addition to annual storage fees of approximately $100 per year.
-Learn more about the AAP recommendations regarding public and private storage.
+Donating cord blood to a public cord blood bank is free.
+Initial fees for private storage of cord blood may range from $500 to $2,000.
+In addition, annual storage fees can cost about $100 per year.

 Collection of umbilical cord blood

-Donating umbilical cord blood poses no health risk to either the mother or the baby, and it is a painless procedure that does not change the birth process.
-Public cord blood banks take care of the costs of processing and storing your baby's cord blood, so donation is free of charge.
+Donating umbilical cord blood is safe for the mother and the baby.
+It is a painless procedure that does not change the birth process.
+Public cord blood banks processing and store your baby's cord blood for free.

-After all screening tests have been completed, the cord blood unit is stored in a bag, labeled with HLA type, and placed in a freezer.
-Cord blood can be stored for a long period of time in this environment, and clinical studies have shown that, even after 10 years, sufficient amounts of cells necessary for transplant are still present in the cord blood unit.
+After the screening tests, the blood bank stores the cord blood unit, labeled with HLA type, in a freezer.
+Cord blood can be stored for a long time in this environment.
+Research shows that, even after 10 years, enough cells remain for transplant.
 Research to learn more about cord blood stored beyond 10 years is ongoing.